avilaf/avilaf.github.io/README.md

 # en
 Hi, I am  Dr. Fernanda R. de Avila.

-A Brazilian biologist intrested in frogs:frog:, biogeography:earth_americas:, araucaria trees:evergreen_tree: and diversity in science :cherry_blossom::microscope:.
+A Brazilian biologist intrested in frogs 🐸, biogeography 🌎, araucaria trees 🌲, Pampas 🪶 and diversity in science 🫱🏻‍🫲🏾♀️🔬.

 This is my personal page, where I can put togueter my academic information.